annonch/emb-vt/README.md

 # emb-vt
-Kernel Module for enabling virtual time in distributed heterogeneous embedded linux environment
+Distibuted Kernel Module and modified time keeping functions for enabling virtual time in distributed heterogeneous embedded linux environments

-About: 1GB RAM 1Ghz 2 cores
+About: Banana Pi devices with 1GB RAM 1.2 Ghz 2 core processors and Banana Pi Routers for ethernet 1 gbps networking

-Environment:
+Software Environment:

+base directory for the project

 cd /home/emb-vt

-git pull

 src is the source for the kernel Module

 kernel contains the source for the modified kernel

+eval contains the benchmarking code and various example scripts to test performance

+if kernel is compiled with debug and function tracer environments then /debug can be mounted see EVAL / TEST sections

 ## Kernel Module